 So, let me share with you what I packed away from his room:

 His football jerseys.
 One for each year he had played.
 First grade through his sophomore year.
 The memories those things brought back released the flood gate of tears.

 His rap journals.
 The boy has been writing since second grade.
 He has always been smart as a whip and would get bored in class very easy.
 So, his teacher gave him a journal and told him to write in it while the other children were finishing their assignment.
 (She was a genius) While reading his raps I learned how he felt about me going through cancer.
-How he felt about his father.
+How he really felt about his biological father.
 How he aspires to be a great man.
-I realized at that point kids do see and feel what we try to protect them from.
+I realized at that point kids do see and feel what we try so hard to protect them from.

 A collection of African American literature.
 My Bondage and My Freedom, Chains, The Help, Their Eyes Were Watching God, to name a few.
-He also has some religious books in there.
-I knew he had an extensive book collection but I was sure it was all fictional.
+He also has some religion books in there.
+I knew he had an extensive book collection but I was 100 % sure it was all fictional.
 The child has the entire Twilight and Harry Potter series.
 I believe he has read them more than once.
 (Nerd) LOL

 His Motivation board.
 I am so proud to know my son has goal.
 Big Goals.
 To travel, build his bank account and make a difference in the world are on that board.
 Let’s just say he is off to an excellent start.

 In conclusion, I am so happy I decided to pack his things myself.
 I almost had his sisters do it.
 I am truly blessed to have a young man who wants more from life than to watch from sideline.
 I had to stop and truly give myself some credit for doing a great job with him.
 Words can’t explain how proud I am to be this kids mom.
 I am forever grateful I did not find anything to leave a disturbing imprint in my heart and lastly, I am ecstatic to have my own space again!